 If funds are low, the Mac mini is a reasonably good choice for making music.
 Be mindful that with a Mac mini you'll also need to buy a display, keyboard and mouse.

 Best studio Mac for musicians: iMac

-We think that Apple will update the iMac soon.
+We expect that Apple will update the 21.5in iMac at some point in early 2021, and this could include the new Apple-made processor.
 You can read all about what we expect from the new iMac here.

 If you don't want to wait for new models then there are, of course, various iMac to choose from, but we should note straight away that you should avoid the cheapest option.
-The £1,049/$1,099 is actually the old model with outdated specs like a dual-core 7th-gen Intel processor and Full HD screen.
+The £1,049/$1,099 is a very old model with outdated specs like a dual-core 7th-gen Intel processor - it doesn't even have a Retina display.

 Connections-wise, you get four USB 3 ports and two Thunderbolt 3/USB Type C ports.
 The latter is great for fast external storage, leaving the former for accessories and instruments that use the legacy USB connector.
 There's a headphone jack, for when you're not using monitors and/or an external interface for headphones.

-There is, of course, the iMac Pro if you're happy to drop £4,899/$4,999 on one - at the least.
-It's a stunning machine with an 8-core Intel Xeon W processor, 32GB of RAM, 1TB of SSD storage and a Radeon Pro Vega 56 with 8GB of memory as standard.
+There is, of course, the iMac Pro if you're happy to drop £4,999/$4,999 on one - at the least.
+Since Apple removed the older entry-level model from the line up, it's got a 10-core Intel Xeon W processor, 32GB of RAM, 1TB of SSD storage and a Radeon Pro Vega 56 with 8GB of memory as standard.
 That should be plenty of power even if you're doing more demanding work.
-However, if you thought that Apple had neglected updating the iMac Apple's been even more tardy on the iMac Pro - which hasn't changed since it launched in December 2017.
+However the iMac Pro hasn't been updated since it launched in December 2017.
 Read our iMac Pro review for more information.

 Depending on how much power and what size screen you need, the iMac is likely to be a great choice.
 Just don't consider the cheapest model.